Thakshan98/footwear-web-application/README.md

 6. Payment Gateway
 7. Customer Account Management
 9. Fast and Efficient Search and filtering
-10. Customization of product using 3D modelling
+10. Customization of product using 3D modeling
 11. Customer Support (Chatbots)
 12. Customer feedback
 13. Footwear review and rating
-14. Delivering a virtual experience of the shoe using 3D model (Augmented Reality)
+14. Delivering a virtual experience of the shoe using a 3D model (Augmented Reality)

 # 👋👋 Customer Side 👋👋
 **👋👋👋Register Screen👋👋👋**